Stay ahead with actionable finance strategies, tips, news, and trends.

 Anaplan vs. Prophix

 Anaplan is priced by storage space, for example, how much data is entered by a user measured by each cell.
-Prophix is priced by number of users, with no limitation on storage space.
+Prophix One is priced by the number of users, with no limitation on storage space.

 3: Planful